DavidVollmers/Comfyg/docs/docs/cli/command_setup_localhost.md

 - `-v|--version`

   The version of the Docker Image to used.
-Defaults to `latest`.
+Defaults to `azurite`.

 ## Examples